muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Abstract.md

-* Any **Duo** artifact such that its *this* and *that* correspond to the *heading* and *body* of the new **Relation** respectively, and its *that* is any **Setty** artifact per the prior bullet point but that it may have zero members, and its *this* is any **Renamey** artifact such that its set of *name before* is identical to the set of attribute names in every *member* of *that*.
-This is the idiomatic format for specifying a **Relation** where the attribute names just appear once and are shared for every tuple, like in a terse columnar table format; it is expected the normal use case of this format is that every **Setty** member only has positional attributes and the **Renaming** is effectively giving them non-positional names.
+* Any **Duo** artifact such that its *this* and *that* correspond to the *heading* and *body* of the new **Relation** respectively, and its *that* is any **Set** subject per the prior bullet point but that it may have zero members, and its *this* is any **Renamey** artifact such that its set of *name before* is identical to the set of attribute names in every *member* of *that*.
+This is the idiomatic format for specifying a **Relation** where the attribute names just appear once and are shared for every tuple, like in a terse columnar table format; it is expected the normal use case of this format is that every **Set** subject member only has positional attributes and the **Renaming** is effectively giving them non-positional names.